Ferrari P4/5 by Pininfarina: Development

 Its design began in September 2005 with sketches by Jason Castriota moving through computer-aided sculpture and stringent wind tunnel testing.
 More than 200 components were designed especially for the car.
 Most components, including the engine, and drivetrain, are modified from the original Enzo Ferrari.
 The Vehicle Identification Number (VIN) is unchanged from the Enzo from which it was derived.
 The P4/5 was publicly revealed on August 18, 2006, at the Pebble Beach Concours d'Elégance and shown again at the Paris Motor Show in late September.

 Upon seeing the P4/5, Luca di Montezemolo felt that the car deserved to be officially badged as a Ferrari.
-Montezemeolo, along with Andrea Pininfarina and James Glickenhaus, agreed that its official name would be "Ferrari P4/5 by Pininfarina".
+Montezemolo, along with Andrea Pininfarina and James Glickenhaus, agreed that its official name would be "Ferrari P4/5 by Pininfarina".
 Ted West wrote an article in Car and Driver about how this came to be "The Beast of Turin".